ericolson1977/ReadMe-Generator-Challenge-9/README.md

 n/a

 ## License
-This project is licensed under the Mozilla 2.0 license.
+This project is licensed under the None license.

 ## Contribute
 n/a